KelvinTegelaar/CIPP/user-documentation/shared-features/filters.md

 #### Syntax:

-To utilize advanced filtering, start with the `Complex:` prefix.
+To utilize advanced filtering, start with the `Complex:` prefix (case sensitive).
 The general structure is:

 ```vbnet
 Complex: [PROPERTY] [OPERATOR] [VALUE]; ...